 Institutional Support to the Implementation of the Sustainable Energy for All (SE4ALL) Action Plan

-Ghana is one of the first countries to embark on the UN Secretary General’s Sustainable Energy for All (SE4ALL) Initiative, which aims to achieve three goals by 2030 globally:
+Sustainable Energy for All (SE4ALL) is a global initiative initiated by the former UN Secretary-General, Ban Ki-moon, which aims to achieve three goals by 2030 globally:

-UNDP is now supporting the implementation of the Action Plan, specifically focusing on improved cookstoves and monitoring of energy access:
+Since 2013, UNDP has been supporting the implementation of the Action Plan, specifically looking at the following areas of work:

 ● Develop and enforce a regulatory framework for the improved cookstoves market in Ghana

 ● Demonstrate viability of Productive Uses of Energy (PUE) related projects